A gift left in your Will is an expression of your vision for the future. It represents who you are and what you care passionately about.

 How can we help?

 Writing or amending your Will and deciding to leave a philanthropic donation is a major decision.
 It takes time and careful consideration.
 We hope the information provided here will assist you in the process, however we encourage you to contact us for a confidential conversation about your wishes.
-When you are ready, our Gifts in Wills Coordinator is here to help.
+When you are ready, our team is here to help.